 11. The Queen (1968)

 A pioneering documentary about drag culture, The Queen centers on a prominent beauty contest in 1967, depicting various contestants discussing trans identities, sexual identities, and life as drag queens.
 Most iconically, the film ends with a hugely quotable rant by pageant runner-up Crystal LaBeija, in which she reads the pageant’s host and winner within an inch of their lives.
-The Queen is available to stream on Netflix.
+The Queen is available to rent on Amazon Prime Video.

 12. Carol (2015)